 - 6 cups beef stock

-Meanwhile, heat the olive oil in a large Dutch oven and add the onion, celery, carrots, fennel, and leek and cook over medium-low heat for 20 minutes, stirring occasionally.
+Meanwhile, heat the olive oil in a large Dutch oven and add the fennel, leek, onion, celery and carrots and cook over medium-low heat for 20 minutes, stirring occasionally.
 Add the garlic and cook for another 2 minutes.
-Pour the wine over the vegetables, bring to a boil, and cook over high heat until the liquid is reduced by half, about 10 minutes.
+Add the tomato paste and wine, bring to a boil and cook over high heat until the liquid is reduced by half, about 10 minutes.
 Add 1 tablespoon salt and 1 teaspoon pepper.
 Tie the rosemary and thyme together with kitchen twine and add to the pot.

-Place the roasted ribs on top of the vegetables in the Dutch oven and add the beef stock and brown sugar.
+Place the roasted ribs on top of the vegetables in the Dutch oven and add the brown sugar and beef stock.
 Bring to a simmer over high heat.
 Cover the Dutch oven and bake for 2 hours or until the meat is very tender.

 Carefully remove the short ribs from the pot and set aside.
 Discard the herbs and skim the excess fat.
 Cook the vegetables and sauce over medium heat for 20 minutes, until reduced.
 Put the ribs back into the pot and heat through.
 Serve with the vegetables and sauce.